cunnie/writings/NaNoWriMo.md

 Dr. Max briefly considered running back to the panel and switching off the circuit breaker, but then he looked at the two officers and reconsidered.
 It would not go well.

+He followed the signs to the exit and found himself near the police call box.
+It rang.
+He picked it up.
+"Hello?"

+A familiar voice answered.
+"Hello Dr. Max.
+I am deeply sorry you weren't able to free Julia."

+Max felt terrible.
+He was afraid to ask, but he did anyway, "Did Julia make it?
+Is she dead?"

+"I am not sure if she's alive or dead; we won't know until the Tokamak has been powered down and she has been freed."

+"But what about the explosion?
+I heard an explosion in the building.
+Was that your doing?"

+"The explosion wasn't my doing, and it did not power down that electromagnetic field that is trapping Julia."

+"It wasn't your doing?"

+"No."

+"Then what was it?"

+"I believe it was bad luck.
+They've been pulling in additional power lines in order to enable thermonuclear fusion.
+During the bring-up of the new power, the load was too great and one of the transformers at the electric substation exploded."

+"Are you sure it wasn't your doing?"

+"I was just as surprised as you were.
+Surprised in a good way.
+It has given us more time to free Julia, and every second counts."

+"Can you call me on my cell phone?"

+"That would be too dangerous, I'm afraid."

+"But you sent me that text."

+"That text was out-of-band; it never went through the cell tower.
+I can't communicate with you via cellphone voice because it would require passing through a cell tower, and that would reveal our hand."

+"What is our hand?
+That is, what's the plan?"

+There was a long pause at the other end of the line.
+"Candidly, I'm unsure of what to do next.
+We don't have a plan.
+Our resources are meager.
+There's just you and me."

+He could hear the fire engines and ambulances in the distance.
+They were coming closer.

+"Didn't the substation fire cut the power to Julia's jail?"

+"Unfortunately, no. The fire was contained to a small portion of the substation.
+Substations are designed with the assumption that there will be a fire, and the are laid out in such a way to mitigate the chance of a fire spreading to the other transformers."

+"Should I go back in"